Ultrafast X-ray Spectroscopy of Intersystem Crossing in Hexafluoroacetylacetone: Chromophore Photophysics and Spectral Changes in the Face of Electron Withdrawing Groups: Results and Discussion

 \subsection{Ground State}

 Fig. \ref{fig:static} shows the experimental near-edge X-ray absorption fine structure (NEXAFS) spectrum of HfAcAc in the \ce{S0} (ground) state, (blue points and solid blue line with error bars).
 The computed ROKS C K-edge spectrum for the enol tautomer is also shown.
 The stick spectrum displays calculated core-valence transitions of the constituent carbon atoms underlying the peaks in the observed NEXAFS spectrum.
 The individual computed peaks are broadened by 0.3 eV to produce the shaded grey spectrum.
 It can be clearly seen that the transitions corresponding to distinct groups of carbon atoms are significantly shifted from one another and are most prominent in their own distinct region of the X-ray spectrum.
 This shift arises from a chemical shift of the binding energy of the core 1\emph{s} electrons due to their proximity to more electronegative heteroatoms.
 OO-DFT calculations indicate that the \ce{C3} atom has the lowest 1\emph{s} binding energy (i.e. core ionization energy) at 291.7 eV, the oxygen bound \ce{C2} and \ce{C4} atoms have 1\emph{s} binding energies of 294.3-294.5 eV, while the \ce{C1} and \ce{C5} atoms directly bound to the fluorines have 1\emph{s} binding energies of 298.7-299.1 eV.
 This is reflected in the X-ray absorption spectrum for the lowest energy $1s \rightarrow \pi^\ast$(LUMO) transitions.
 The central C\textsubscript{3} atom has the lowest energy transition at 284.4 eV, while \ce{C2} and \ce{C4} start absorbing around 286.4 eV.
-Excitations from \ce{C1} and \ce{C5} are predicted to only begin at $\sim$292.2 eV (obscured in the experimental spectrum by the \ce{C3} ionization edge), which leads to a prominent peak at 293.0 eV.

-We note that the \ce{C1} and \ce{C5} atoms have significant oscillator strength for 1\emph{s}$\to \pi^\ast$(LUMO) transitions only because there exist C-F $\sigma^*$ levels of the same orientation as the $\pi^\ast$(LUMO), allowing mixing with the latter in the core-level excited state.